“I am injured but I am working on it.” I’m sure you’ve said these words to yourself especially if you’re an athlete.

 - allows you to be comfortable and pain free, while performing at your maximum without any restriction of the range of motion

 - reduce discomfort following intense training, including muscle stiffness and cramps

 Is There Science Behind Taping?

 Basically, what happens is the tape is placed on the top of your skin and then it kind of pulls your skin away from your muscle a little bit.
-So, blood flow can go in between that space, and so inflammation can get out of that space, and so it promotes healing, and I’m here to tell you that it actually works.
-I have noticed a huge difference when I’m wearing either KT Tape or Rock Tape.
+So, blood flow can go in between that space, and so inflammation can get out of that space, and so it promotes healing.
+I’m here to tell you that it actually works.

 I hope this has been informative.
 I would like for you guys to go out and buy some tape.
 Simply pick your supportive wear whether you need a little KT Tape or a lot of Rock Tape.
 If you live or work near the SF Telegraph Hill – North Beach – Financial District and feel you would be a good candidate for our taping protocol, we would love to meet you.
 To schedule an appointment with our San Francisco Chiropractor, please call 415–421–1115 or book an appointment online.